- Purchase the complete Expat Arrivals Seattle Guide (PDF)

 There's a wide range of areas and suburbs in Seattle for expats to choose from.
 The decision of which neighbourhood to live in will be influenced by a variety of factors, including lifestyle preferences, budget and proximity to essential services such as public transport.

-For parents, the Seattle public school system is often a deciding factor in choosing the right neighbourhood.
+For parents, the Seattle public school system is often a deciding factor in selecting the right neighbourhood.
 Public school catchment areas are split geographically, giving preference to students within a certain radius of the school.
-A lot of families choose their neighbourhood based on the ranking of schools.
+Many families pick their neighbourhoods based on the ranking of schools.

 With so many choices, expats may wonder where to begin.
 For a start, here are a few recommended Seattle neighbourhoods worth considering.